Personne et les autres

-The artists will present L'Echiqueté (2012) a variant of the game of chess, whereby during play the pawns do not leave the game, but instead morph from black or white into black and white.
-This complex work is an inventive and sophisticated comment on the hybridity and cross-mixing engendered by colonial relations and encounters, and will be accompanied by a tapestry and two photographs.
+Bernier & Martin's L'Echiqueté (2012) is a variation on the game of chess, whereby during play the pawns do not leave the game, but instead morph from black or white into black and white.
+This complex work is an inventive and sophisticated comment on the hybridity and cross-mixing engendered by colonial relations and encounters.
+For Personne et les autres, it was presented alongside a tapestry and two photographs.

 Tamar Guimarães and Kasper Akhøj (1967, Brazil; 1976, Denmark; live and work in Copenhagen)

-By revisiting the legacy of the first African modernist painter Ernest Mancoba (1904-2002), the only African member of CoBrA and one of the continent’s first modern artists, Tamar Guimarães and Kaspar Akhøj will create an installation comprised of ceramic sculptures and four slide projections.
-Each projection represents a specific ‘character’ which narrates a story that brings to life a series of shifting views on primitivism in the twentieth century.
+Revisiting the legacy of the first African modernist painter Ernest Mancoba (1904-2002), the only African member of CoBrA and one of the continent’s first modern artists, Tamar Guimarães and Kaspar Akhøj created an installation comprised of ceramic sculptures and four slide projections.
+Each projection represented a specific ‘character’ narrating a story that brings to life a series of shifting views on primitivism in the twentieth century.

 Maryam Jafri’s work questions issues of visual heritage, ownership and preservation in images of national importance.
 By juxtaposing photos at the time of African Independence from national archives and private photographic archives, such as Getty or Corbis, she highlights the discrepancies and divergences between them, tapping into current concerns about copyright, digitalization, and ownership of history.

 Adam Pendleton’s work centres on an engagement with language in both the figurative and literal senses, and the re-contextualization of history through appropriated imagery, often drawn from the time of African liberation in the 1960s, and the Civil Rights movement in the USA.
-Pendleton will present a new installation that comprises a series of recent and new paintings, and silk screens from a series entitled Black Dada, a term inspired by the 1964 poem Black Dada Nihilismus by Leroi Jones.
+Pendleton presented a new installation that comprised a series of recent and new paintings, and silk screens from a series entitled Black Dada, a term inspired by the 1964 poem Black Dada Nihilismus by Leroi Jones.

-The official representation of Belgium at the 56th International Art Exhibition – Biennale di Venezia is commissioned by Wallonia-Brussels Federation and Wallonia-Brussels International.
+The official representation of Belgium at the 56th International Art Exhibition – Biennale di Venezia was commissioned by Wallonia-Brussels Federation and Wallonia-Brussels International.

 A production by Normal asbl